inductiva/inductiva/docs-sources/cm1/run-hurricane-bound-layer.md

 allocating your cloud machine.

-We tested the same simulation across several cloud machines with increasing vCPU counts and next-generation architectures.
+We tested the same simulation across several cloud machines with increasing vCPU counts and next-generation architecture.
 The results show a clear trend: more powerful machines can dramatically reduce execution time while maintaining reasonable costs.